wanglab-georgetown/tensorzinb/README.md

 `pip install .`

-For Apple silicon (M1, M2 and etc), it is recommended to install TensorFlow by following the command in Troubleshooting section below.
+For Apple silicon (M1, M2 and etc), it is recommended to install TensorFlow by following the command in Troubleshooting Section below.

 ## Model Estimation

-`TensorZINB` solves the zero-inflated negative binomial (ZINB) and negative binomial (NB) models with given read counts.
+`TensorZINB` solves the negative binomial (NB) and zero-inflated negative binomial (ZINB) models with given read counts.

 ### Model initialization